|

 Constitutional Court and Supreme Court, permanent members of official

-of the Republic of Moldova legally residing in the territory of the Member
+the Republic of Moldova legally residing in the territory of the Member States,

-States, business people and representatives of business organizations and
+business people and representatives of business organizations and journalists,

 organizations, members of the professions participating in international